koto-dev/wiki.old/kotoprojectFAQs.md

 KOTO (Uppercase ‘KOTO’)

 ## Usage of premines
-Bounties and stock options for contributors.
-(ex.
-Developers of wallet, pool, Author of logo, etc.)
+~~Bounties and stock options for contributors. ~~ ~~(ex.
+Developers of wallet, pool, Author of logo, etc.)~~ All the premined balances at this moment belong to the personal assets of the founder, koto.cash, so that the uses of the balances such as funds for faucets, exchange, developing expenses, and so on in the future are decided by own decision of koto.cash.
+As announced, around 2.10 M Koto of all the premined 3.92 M Koto was used for bounties to the developers by 2018-02-05.

 ## Is There a roadmap or whitepaper?
 There is currently no plans to make a roadmap or a white-paper because we don’t want to make Koto a trading tool for traders to profit out of.
 We want to improve the meaning and the value of Koto steadily, but this doesn’t mean we are developing without a plan.
 For the moment, we will develop with these policies.
 (In order of priority.)